 Theater an der Wien broadly means “Theatre by the River Wien”, which might surprise you if you saw the place: any water is notable only for its absence.

 The building certainly used to be close to the river.
 But engineers sent the Wien underground here over 100 years ago.
-So the water runs past below the Naschmarkt international open-air market opposite.
+So the water now runs below the Naschmarkt international open-air market opposite.
 You can actually see it on the Third Man sewer tour.

 Anyway, the Staatsoper may hold the number 1 spot when it comes to opera houses in Vienna, but the Theater an der Wien certainly beats its illustrious colleague on one measure: age.